Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Reward Reweighed, Reselected, and Retrained Prototypical Part Network (R3-ProtoPNet)

 \subsubsection{Reward Reweighing}

-Although PPO is a popular option for RLHF (\cite{ouyang2022training}), there is evidence that simpler fine-tuning algorithms can lead to similar performance increases (\cite{askell2021general}).
-Inspired by the success and the ease of implementation of reward-weighted learning \cite{lee2023aligning, stiennon2022learning, ziegler2019fine}, we develop a reward-weighted update for the ProtoPNet:
+Although PPO is a popular option for RLHF \citep{ouyang2022training}, there is evidence that simpler fine-tuning algorithms can lead to similar performance increases \citep{askell2021general}.
+Inspired by the success and the efficiency of reward-weighted learning \citep{lee2023aligning, stiennon2022learning, ziegler2019fine}, we develop a straightforward reward-weighted update for the ProtoPNet:

-where $z_i^* = \text{argmin}_{z\in\text{patches}(f(x_i))}\norm{z - p_j}_2^2$, $I(p_j) = \{i\ \lvert\ y_i\in\text{class}(p_j)\}$, and $\lambda_{dist}$ is a fixed hyperparameter.
-We note that the loss function $\mathcal{L}_{reg}$ is a sum of the inverse distances weighted by the reward of the prototype on that image.
-Since we only update the prototype $p_j$, the only way to maximize the loss is to minimize the distance between prototype and image patches with high reward $r(x_i, p_j)$.
-This causes the prototype to resemble high reward image patches, improving the overall quality of the prototypes.
-Wanting to preserve prototypes that already have high reward, we only update those prototypes that have relatively low mean reward less than $\gamma = 0.45$. $\lambda_{dist}$ is included in the loss function to rescale distances, since the closest distances are near zero.
-We find best performance with $\lambda_{dist} = 100$.